1227 - University of North Carolina at Chapel Hill Policy on Unauthorized Purchases

 Policy Statement

-All purchase contracts entered into on behalf of the University are the exclusive responsibility of the University's Department of Procurement Services.
+All purchase contracts entered into on behalf of the University are the exclusive responsibility of the University's Department of Procurement Services and Materials Management.
 Additionally, all expenditures of University funds for goods and services must adhere to the regulations established by the North Carolina State Legislature and enforced by the Office of State Budget Management (OSBM).
-These funds are managed at the University by the Department of Accounting Services, which is required to monitor, approve, and report all expenditures on a monthly basis to OSBM.
+These funds are managed at the University by the Department of Accounting Services, which is required to monitor, approve, and report all expenditures to OSBM monthly.
 The Purchasing Services division of Procurement Services processes the purchases of all goods and services except for those listed in the Exclusions section below.

 Exceptions

-1. Purchases that fall under UNC-Chapel Hill Finance Policy 1251: Small Order Policy.
+1. Purchases that fall under University Finance Policy 1251: Small Order Policy.

-3. Construction projects, administered through Facilities Planning Office.
+3. Construction projects administered through the Facilities Planning Office.

 Additional Information